Lang Ping: Talent and hard work are equally important

 Coach Lang Ping led China to bronze at the 2018 editions of the Volleyball Nations League and Women's World Championship

-The lady known as the “Iron Hammer” led China to a string of successes in the 1980s, including gold at the FIVB Volleyball Women’s World Cup in 1981 and 1985, the FIVB Volleyball Women’s World Championship in 1982 and the Los Angeles 1984 Olympic Games, where she was also named MVP.
+Known as the “Iron Hammer”, she led China to a string of successes in the 1980s, including gold at the FIVB Volleyball Women’s World Cup in 1981 and 1985, the FIVB Volleyball Women’s World Championship in 1982 and the Los Angeles 1984 Olympic Games, where she also claimed MVP honours.

 Quick links - Volleyball:

 Lang Ping: When I was in middle school and my older sister was a member of our school’s basketball team.
 At the time, I also wanted to play basketball on my sister’s team.
 However, the coach did not accept me and recommended that I play volleyball.